MicrosoftDocs/learn/learn-pr/advocates/intro-to-site-reliability-engineering/Includes/4-key-principles-1-virtuous-cycles.md

 ### Virtuous cycle #1: SLIs and SLOs

-Earlier in this module, we made a big deal about working towards the “appropriate level of reliability”.
-This is precisely the place where that concept gets brought to bear.
+Earlier in this module, we emphasized our point about working towards the “appropriate level of reliability”.
+This section is precisely the place where that concept gets brought to bear.

 Let’s say you have a new service you're planning to bring to production (either one that has been constructed or one that is still in the planning process).
 As part of that process, it's important to make some decisions about its desired reliability.
 If you aren't writing all of the code yourself, these decisions are made (and this point is crucial) in collaboration with the developers making the thing.